-We have audited the accompanying statements of net assets available for benefits of Twin Disc, Incorporated - The Accelerator 401(k) Savings Plan ("Plan") as of December 31, 2016 and 2015, and the related statements of changes in net assets available for benefits for the years then ended.
-The Plan's management is responsible for these financial statements.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying statements of net assets available for benefits of Twin Disc, Incorporated - The Accelerator 401(k) Savings Plan ("Plan") as of December 31, 2017 and 2016, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes.
+In our opinion, the financial statements referred to above presently fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2017 and 2016, and the changes in net assets available for benefits for the years then ended, in conformity with accounting principles generally accepted in the United States.